dcramer/peated/README.md

 - Is CaskType possible to constrain to an enum?
 Same question for Category.
 - Tags make up a lot of flavor profiles - should things like the way its coal fired be focused on tasting notes more so than bottle or distiller information?

 https://www.whiskybase.com/ is a good example of what the kind of db we need.
-Initial scraper to populate a DB (will need further enriched with other sources) is in `cask-scraper`
+Initial scraper to populate a DB (will need further enriched with other sources) is in `scraper`

 ## Dev